 The England and Wales Wildfire Forum is a multi-agency stakeholder group of public, private and third-sector parties established to address wildfire issues.

-The Conference is set to be a unique opportunity to share a broad view of how effective and coordinated land management can have a positive impact on reducing the threat and consequences of wildfires.
+The conference was extremely successful.
+The event was attended by 190 delegates from 15 countries and included 24 presentations, and 18 poster presentations.
+The event provided opportunities to share and discuss good practice on how effective and coordinated land management can have a positive impact on reducing the threat and consequences of wildfires.

 Faculty (Prescott College) & Incident Commander/Fire Analyst (Grand Teton National Park)